Infiniti Q60 Convertible Insurance Rates

 Rates are averaged for all Infiniti Q60 Convertible models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Infiniti Q60 Convertible Insurance
+How to Find More Affordable Infiniti Q60 Convertible Insurance

-The following list is a review of the car insurance concepts touched on above.
+The list below is a summary of the data that was touched on in this article.

-- It is possible to save around $170 per year just by quoting online well ahead of the renewal date
+- Drivers can save approximately $170 per year simply by quoting online well ahead of the renewal date

 Rate Tables and Charts